ibm-cloud-docs/devsecops/devsecops-ci-pipeline.md

 ### Using other static scanners
 {: #devsecops-ci-pipeline-other-static-scans}

-If you want to use your own static scan implementation instead, you can modify your `.pipeline-config.yaml` file and add your own [custom script](see [Custom scripts](/docs/devsecops?topic=devsecops-cd-devsecops-pipelines-custom-customize) to the `static-scan` stage.
+If you want to use your own static scan implementation instead, you can modify your `.pipeline-config.yaml` file and add your own [Custom Script](/docs/devsecops?topic=devsecops-cd-devsecops-pipelines-custom-customize) to the `static-scan` stage.

 ## Scans and checks in compliance checks
 {: #devsecops-ci-pipeline-compliancechecks}